Giovanni1085/academic-kickstart/content/home/commercial.md

 subtitle = ""
 +++

-With my company [Odoma](https://www.odoma.ch), we provide solutions to leverage **artificial intelligence (AI) in the cultural heritage sector**.
-We work with both public and private clients and have multiple years of experience.
-We are particularly good at **designing and developing tailor-made solutions**.
-Our clients include the Swiss watchmaker Longines and the Olympic Committee.
+With my company [Odoma](https://www.odoma.ch), we provide expert consulting to leverage **artificial intelligence (AI) in cultural organisations and the creative industries**.
+We work with a variety of small to large public and private clients since several years.
+At Odoma, we are specialised in **designing and developing tailor-made AI solutions**.

-I also do **independent consulting** on matters related to *AI for cultural heritage, digital humanities, digitization, scholarly information retreival, AI for science*.
-If interested, get in touch at <giovanni.colavizza@odoma.ch>.
+I also do **independent consulting** on matters related to *automation in cultural organisations and creative industries, digital humanities, digitisation, scientific information extraction and retreival*.
+If interested, please get in touch at <giovanni.colavizza@odoma.ch>.